Nuparu00/Definition-Universalis/README.md

 # Definition-Universalis
-A tool designed to make adding provinces to Euopa Universalis slightly easier.
+A tool designed to make adding provinces to Europa Universalis IV slightly easier.